DynaMIT-uib/DynaMIT-uib.github.io/_posts/2024-10-17-kickoff-meeting.md

 The meeting gave us a clearer vision for the upcoming phases, and we’re excited to keep making progress with the support of our team and partners.

-The next meeting is planned for 3-7 February 2025, and will focus on ...?
+The next workshop is planned for 3-7 February 2025, and will focus on ...?

 Anything else?